aJimenez19037/my-coe332-hws/homework03/README.md

 ## Folder Contents / Project Objective

 This directory contains one python script called analyze_water that analyzes the turbidity of the water of the five most recent water samples.
 It is collecting the data from a json file that is continously updating with new samples.
-The second script is called test_analyze_water that has test that check that the math within analyze_water script are functioning properly.
+The second script is called test_analyze_water that has tests that check that the math within analyze_water script are functioning properly.

 ## Accessing data set from the original source